 Please be sure to check the list regularly for additions or updates.
 Register through the links below to attend any session.

-Graduate student research grants provide essential funding for field and archival research and are an important qualification for academic jobs.
-Join us as Rachel Ball-Phillips, Director of the National Student Fellowships and President's Scholars Programs, shares information and answers questions about the application process and selection criteria for research grants, including the Fulbright and Boren Fellowships among others.
+Graduate student research grants provide essential funding for field and archival research.
+Dissertation completion fellowships provide essential funding for finishing the Ph.D. degree.
+Both are important qualifications for academic jobs.
+Join us as Rachel Ball-Phillips, Director of the National Student Fellowships and President's Scholars Programs, shares information and answers questions about the application process and selection criteria for research grants, including the Fulbright and Boren Fellowships, and dissertation completion fellowships from external funding organizations.
 Lunch will be served.
-Please RSVP.
+Please RSVP by following the link above.